abhijeet-2125/abhijeet-portfolio/README.md

-you can access my portfolio suing the given link: https://abhijeet-2125.github.io/abhijeet-portfolio/
+you can access my portfolio using the given link: https://abhijeet-2125.github.io/abhijeet-portfolio/